sshyran/aosp/nn/tools/test_generator/README.md

 # Add two more groups of variations
 example.AddInput(f1, b1).AddVariations("relaxed", quant8).AddAllActivations(o1, act)

+# The following variations are added implicitly.
+# example.AddVariations(AllTensorsAsInputsConverter())
+# example.AddVariations(AllInputsAsInternalCoverter())

+# The following variation is added implicitly if this test is introduced in v1.2 or later.
+# example.AddVariations(DynamicOutputShapeConverter())
 ```

-The spec above will result in 24 tests.
+The spec above will result in 96 tests if introduced in v1.0 or v1.1, and 192 tests if introduced in v1.2 or later.

 ## Generate Tests